-Additionally, we are providing you with the opportunity to register for two (2) years of complimentary credit monitoring and identity protection services through IDX.
+Additionally, Harvard Pilgrim is providing you with the opportunity to register for two (2) years of complimentary credit monitoring and identity protection services through IDX.
 Although we are making these services available to you, we are unable to enroll you directly.
 For enrollment instructions, please review the information contained in the attached Steps You Can Take to Protect Personal Information.
-If you are already enrolled in the complimentary credit monitoring and identity protection services provided, you do not need to enroll again.